Savannah, Chatham and State of Georgia Taxes & Incentives

 Georgia offers sales and use tax exemptions for Manufacturing Machinery & Equipment, Repair to Industrial Equipment, Raw Materials and Packaging, Energy Used in Manufacturing, Primary Material Handling Equipment, Pollution Control Equipment, Computer Hardware and Software for High Technology Companies, Clean Room Equipment, Water Costs, and Telecommunications Services.
 For specific details, click here.

 Quick Start Employee Training

 Georgia Quick Start – the No. 1 workforce training program in the U.S. – designs, develops and delivers customized workforce training, free of charge, for qualified companies that are creating or retaining jobs in Georgia.
-Quick Start is a part of the Technical College System of Georgia, supports new and expanding companies and specializes in startups and technology transfer.
+Quick Start is a part of the Technical College System of Georgia, and supports new and expanding companies, and specializes in startups and technology transfer.
 The training is provided as a discretionary incentive to attract investment and job creation to Georgia.

-Quick Start’s comprehensive training can range from pre-employment assessments to training in advanced manufacturing, Industry 4.0 technologies and organizational development.
+Quick Start’s comprehensive training can range from pre-employment assessments to training in advanced manufacturing, Industry 4.0 technologies, and organizational development.
 Quick Start also develops customized training to meet the needs of companies in numerous business sectors including manufacturing, distribution, customer contact, headquarters and more.
 Quick Start has worked with companies in business sectors ranging from automotive to aviation, food to biotechnology, chemicals to composites.

 WorkSource Georgia is the state’s federally-funded employment and training system, working to connect talent with opportunity.
 These federal funds are part of a grant program called the Workforce Innovation and Opportunity Act (WIOA).